floscr/awork-code-challenge/README.md

 I've used <a href="https://zod.dev/" rel="noopener">Zod</a> library in this repository for the data schema validation, which was not a requirement but it's almost for free code wise and makes your types much easier to reason about.

-It would be possible to not use the library as per request, but that would make the code convoluted, so I've made an exception here, I hope that's ok :)

 ### Testing the API

 You can test the API via a `REPL` without having to interact with the ui like this: